Kharmela Mindanao

 7. Use multi-factor authentication (MFA).

-If you aren’t using multi-factor authentication, you’re missing out on one of the best endpoint security tools.
+If you aren’t using multi-factor authentication (MFA), you’re missing out on one of the best endpoint security tools.
 It is often free, easy, and secure to use and should be added to all your most important accounts.
-Many banks, shopping apps, and email services offer MFA to protect your data, and implementing MFA immediately makes your accounts less appealing to hackers.

 8. Monitor the dark web for compromised credentials or information.

-If you’ve been hacked, criminals will most likely broker your information on the dark web (a completely anonymous part of the internet that you can only access via special software).
+If you’ve been hacked, criminals will likely broker your information on the dark web (a completely anonymous part of the internet that you can only access via special software).
 You’ll need an IT expert to dive deep into the leaked data.

 If you don’t have an IT expert, websites like haveibeenpwnd (Have I Been Pawned?) are reliable sources to check if your email credentials have been compromised.